Careers Education, Information, Advice and Guidance (CEIAG)

 University Application

 Our curriculum and assembly structure advises students on the application process and their options.
 Resources are available in the LRC, on the website, and via open evenings and careers conventions.
-Mrs Marshall, our careers advisor from the local authority, provides individual guidance based on student needs, our Sixth Form Team provide impartial advice led by a students’ individual needs, and a UCAS consultant assists students in writing their application statements alongside our Academic Mentor team.
+Mr R Jones, our independent careers advisor, provides individual guidance based on student needs, our Sixth Form Team provide impartial advice led by a students’ individual needs, and a UCAS consultant assists students in writing their application statements alongside our Academic Mentor team.

 Qualifications Explained